California Bill Addresses Green Space Access Inequality

 As more and more people seek respite outdoors during this global pandemic, we have the opportunity to invest in our public lands and recreation—doing our part to make our state healthier and more resilient—while also increasing access to these green spaces for those who already suffer the worst impacts from environmental injustices.

 California Asm.
-Ash Kalra (D-San Jose) has joined Audubon California and other sponsors to introduce a bill that would recognize access to nature as a basic human right and direct state agencies to ensure that policies reflect the need of all Californians for safe, convenient outdoor recreation opportunities.
+Ash Kalra (D-San Jose) has joined Audubon California and other sponsors to introduce a bill that would ensure that all Californians have safe and affordable access to nature and access to the benefits of nature.

-Studies indicate profound benefits of time spent outdoors in natural settings.
+Studies indicate the profound benefits of time spent outdoors in natural settings.
 Children who spend time outdoors in natural environments experience improved health and cognitive functions, strong motor coordination, reduced stress, and enhanced social skills.

 However, research from the Nature Gap report shows that communities of color are three times more likely than white communities to live in nature-deprived areas and that 70 percent of low-income communities live in nature-deprived areas.
-In addition, Black, Latino and indigenous people often encounter hostility or threats when trying to enjoy time outdoors.
+In addition, Black, Latino, and indigenous people often encounter hostility or threats when trying to enjoy time outdoors.

 First-of-its-kind bill would help address disparities in access to outdoor recreation in communities of color and elsewhere.